lee-dohm/code-smells/FIT2101/deployment-and-postdeployment/README.md

 ## Operations and maintenance are hard
 * Enterprise systems tend to **evolve toward complexity** over time
+* Requirement documentations and design by contract (liskov substitution principles) for portability and maintainability.
+* Acceptance criteria needs to met
+* Can try to improve quality metrics for code (e.g. comment to code ratios)
+* Some developers deliberately obfusicate code.

 Reason why it is hard for op team:
 -------------------------------------------------------------------------------